RogueSergeant/AutomatedJsonSchemaCreation/README.md

 This repository contains Python scripts that can generate JSON and PySpark schemas from JSON data.
 The scripts are designed to handle complex, nested JSON structures and output a PySpark schema that can be used to read the JSON data into a PySpark DataFrame.

 ## Files in this Repository
 - pyspark_schema_creator.py: This script contains functions to generate PySpark schemas from Python objects.
-It includes functions to handle different data types (string, integer, boolean, array, and nested objects).
+It includes functions to handle different data types (string, integer, boolean, array, and nested objects). **written in Python based on creditted original author below.

-- json_schema_creator.py: This script uses the functions from pyspark_schema_creator.py to generate a PySpark schema from JSON data.
-It first generates a Python schema from the JSON data, then converts this to a PySpark schema.
-The script also includes a function to replace values in the schema with example values.
+- schema_creator.py: This script uses the functions from pyspark_schema_creator.py to generate a PySpark schema from JSON data.
+It first generates a JSON schema from the data provided in the named JSON file, then converts this to a PySpark schema.
+The script also includes a function to replace values in the schema with example values to ease the PySpark schema creation.

 - sample_data.json: This is a sample JSON file that can be used to test the schema generation scripts.
 It contains data for two companies, each with multiple departments and employees.